 If you’re nervous about including your baby in your workouts, consider squeezing in some planks or push-ups every time you put your baby down for tummy time.
 Experts at the Mayo Clinic recommend starting your baby with two to three tummy time sessions daily, and increasing that number as they get more comfortable with the position.
 If you do 15 push-ups each time you put your little one down, you’ll be feeling the burn in no time.

 If you’ve got other moms in your social circle who are also wondering how to exercise in between all the to-dos associated with motherhood, set up a weekly get-together during which you all hit the pavement together or rotate houses to do a workout DVD.
 It’s a great way to burn some calories while squeezing in some social time with other adults.
 Plus, you’ll hold each other accountable, which will make it difficult to skip a workout.

 If the little ones make group activity difficult, consider taking shifts watching the little ones throughout the week so each of you gets a chance to squeeze in a sweat session sans kids.

 Whether you’ve got a new baby or a toddler, chances are good there are some nap times happening in your house.
 Use half of those times to catch up on some much needed sleep, and the other half to pop in a workout DVD or pull up an exercise video on YouTube and get moving.

 Figuring out how to exercise as a mom might be a tricky feat, but it’s not impossible.
 And, considering all the benefits associated with it, it should definitely be a priority on every mother’s list.

-Ready to live healthier with the help of a Nutrisystem meal plan?
-Get started today! >
+Ready to live healthier with the help of Nutrisystem?
+Get started with a weight loss plan today!

 Note: If you’re a new mom, be sure to clear all activity with your doctor–some women, especially those who’ve had a cesarean section, are advised to wait till their six week check-up to start exercising again.